-As a company that carries out extensive research and development activities, we benefit from the U.K. research and development tax credit regime and are able to surrender some of our losses for a cash rebate of up to 33.35% of expenditures related to eligible research and development projects.
-Qualifying expenditures largely comprise clinical trial and manufacturing costs, employment costs for relevant staff and consumables incurred as part of research and development projects.
-Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.68%.
+As a company that carries out extensive research and development activities, we benefit from the United Kingdom research and development tax credit regime and are able to surrender some of our losses for a cash rebate, resulting in effective relief for expenditure related to eligible research and development projects of currently 18.6%.
+Qualifying expenditure largely comprise clinical trial and manufacturing costs, employment costs for relevant staff and consumables incurred as part of research and development projects.
+Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 12.1%.
 A large portion of costs relating to our research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.
+Note, for future periods a new regime should apply, which would result in different rates of effective relief for qualifying expenditure.

-There can be no certainly that we will be able to continue to claim research and development tax credits in the future.
+There can be no certainty that we will be able to continue to claim research and development tax credits in the future.
 Tax losses that have not been utilized to offset taxable income or surrendered in connection with the aforementioned research and development tax credits are carried forward to be offset against future taxable profits.

-In the event we generate revenues in the future, we may benefit from the UK government's "patent box" initiative that allows profits attributable to revenues from patents and/or patented products registered in the United Kingdom or European Union to be taxed at a lower rate than other streams of revenue.
-The current rate of tax for relevant streams of revenue for companies receiving this relief is 10%.
+In the event we generate revenues in the future, we may benefit from the United Kingdom's government's "patent box" initiative that allows profits attributable to revenues from patents and/or patented products registered in the United Kingdom or European Union to be taxed at a lower rate than other streams of revenue.
+The current effective rate of tax for relevant streams of revenue for companies receiving this relief is 10%.